Woguem/Woguem/README.md

 ---

-> 💡 *“Turning research into real-world intelligence.”*
+> 💡 *“Turning research, data pipelines, and insights into real-world intelligence.”*